 Interior Architecture & Design

-Comprised of 63 graduate credits, most students complete the MS Interior Architecture & Design program in two to three years, depending upon individual student backgrounds and the completion of all necessary prerequisites.
+Comprised of 69 graduate credits, most students complete the MS Interior Architecture & Design program in two to three years.

 For additional information on scholarships, fellowships and admission requirements, visit Graduate Admissions.